 Some Allied POWs were even used for medical experiments, including live vivisections and assessments of biological weapons.
 The research was part of the Japanese effort to develop wapons of mass destruction.
 The Japanese developed biological weapons at Unit 731, a sprawling research favility at Harbin in Manchuko--Japanese occupied Mnchuria.
 The work included experimentation on live subjects.
 The numbers killed are not known with any precision, but may have totaled as many as 0.2 million civilians and military POWs.
 Most of the individuals used for the experiments wrre Chinese and Korean nationals, primarily because they were the people most accessable.
 People selected for these experiments included children.
 Some Pacific Islanders as well as Allied POWs were also used for the experiments.

-Most of the POWs the Japanese murdered were Chinese, the death toll is in the millions.
-Mosrt were killed at the time of capture or soon after.
-The Japanese also murdered Allied POWs, but in must smaller numbers.
+The Japanese murdered most of the POWs they captured.
+As horfific as the the GermAn and Soviet treatment of POWs were, they at least took POWS.
+Most of the POWs taken by the Japanese were simply murdered.
+Most of the POWs taken by the Japanese were Chinese soldiers.
+Virtually all were killed at the time of capture or soon after.
+The death toll was in the millions.
+The Japanese did not maintain POW camos for the Chinese.
+They simply murdered them after they surrendered and in unbelebly horific ways: bayoneting, burrying them alive, medical experiments, and other inhuman actions.
+The Japanese also murdered Allied POWs, but in much smaller numbers.
+Here there were two types of killing.
+Ome was murder en masse like the killing of Chinese POWs.
+The other was murder in the camps done individually, usually as a form of punishment, but not infrequently for no reason at all--simply for the pleaure of it.
 There are many documented reports.
 This began almost immediated after the Japanese launched the Pacific War.
-Most of the Western victims were Americans and Australians.
-Most of the llied fatalities were more from benign neglect, denying the POWs food and medical care.
+Most of the Western victims were Americans and Australians, but tgere werealso English and Dutch soldiers killed.
+Indians fifgting with the Brirish were also killed.
+Most of the Allied fatalities were more from neglect, denying the POWs food and medical care.
 There were, however, numerous actual incidents of flagrant murder.
 Reports indicated that the Japanese upon seizing the Dutch East Indies forced some Australian prisoners in basket and them took them out to sea and throwing them overboard (1942).
 There were murders during the Bataan Death March in which about 1,000 Americans perished (April 1942).
 The deaths included Japanese officers wielding their swords, in some cases trying to cut off heads from moving automobiles (1942).
 The American survivors on Wake Island were murdered (October 1943).
 Most of the murders came later in the War.
 Some but not all camp commanders for various reasons executed orders recived from Tokyo to kill surviving POWs.
-As instructed, they murdered all or almost all the POWs in their hands.
-[Holmes, p.
-116-17.]
-In almost all instances this occurred in circumstances that there was no danger of attack.
+As instructed, they murdered all or almost all the POWs in their hands. 【Holmes, p.
+116-17.】 In almost all instances this occurred in circumstances that there was no danger of attack.
 One of the best documented murder incident was on Palawan, a narrow island in the eastern Philippines.
 The Japanese 14th Area Army Commander was General Tomoyuki Yamashita.
 His men to prevent the rescue of the POWs on Palawan herded the remaining 150 prisoners of war at Puerto Princesa into three covered trenches (December 14, 1944).
 The trenches had been dug earlier as air raid shelters.
 One man who after noting there were no approaching planes refused to go into the trenches.
 A Japanese officer cleaved his head in two with his sword.
 The Japanese then poured aviation fuel into the trenches and set them a fire.
 The POWs who tried to escape the inferno were shot.
 Others attempted to escape by climbing over a cliff that abutted one side of the trenches.
 They were also hunted down and killed.
-Only 11 men escaped the masacre.
-[Wilbanks] A POWs survived and made it out and recounted the details to Army Inteligence.
+Only 11 men escaped the masacre. 【Wilbanks】 A POWs survived and made it back to Allied lines.
+He recounted the details to Army Inteligence.
 This and other reports is why the Americans were so concerned about what the Japanese would do with the POWs and civilians at the main camps on Luzon.
-Army officeres murdered Australian POWS on Borneo (June 1945).
+Japanese Army officeres murdered Australian POWs on Borneo (June 1945).

 Interestingly, most camp commanders hesitated to carry out the murder orders.
 In some cases rescue raids may have prevented additiinal murder.
 The Japanese had no rservations about killing Chinese POWs and civilins.
 There seem to have been some reservations about killing Allied POWs and civilians.
 We are not entirely sure why some camp commanders held back from carrying out the murder orders.
 We suspect that the major reason was that the Japanese by 1944 were clearly losing the War.
 And not all Japanese commanders were that excited about dieing.
 Many wanted to survive the War and understood that there would be repercussions.
 This seems to have been especially true at the larger, well documented camps.
 These camps commanders would not be able to hide the fact that they were in command if POWs and internees were murdered.
 We have not yet noted a scholarly discussions of why some Japanese commanders ignored the murder orders from Tokyo.
 Perhaps some readrs will have insights.

-Most of the Western Pows were taken taken in early 1942 and thus spent about 3˝ years in Japanese custody.
+Most of the Western Pows were taken taken in early 1942 and thus spent about 3 years in Japanese custody.
 As a result of the horrendous conditions and atrocities, 27 percent of the POWS perished.
 This compared with 4 percent of Germans in Allied POW camps.
 (The small number of Japanese POWs in American care do not provide a valid comparison.)
 Fully one-third of the deaths occurred among the POWs put to building the Thailand-Burma railroad that the Japanese constructed to support their invasion of India.
-After 3˝ years in Japanese camps, the surviving POWs were reduced to skeletons and in apauling condition.
+After 3 years in Japanese camps, the surviving POWs were reduced to skeletons and in apauling condition.
 If the War had not ended when it did, the survival rate would have been much lower than the already horendous rate.
-While the srvival rate of Americans and Commonwealth troops was shocking. the survival rate of Chines POW ws virtually zero.
-The Japanese killed lmost all CHINese POWs.
+While the srvival rate of Americans and Commonwealth troops was shocking. the survival rate of Chinese POWs was essentilly zero.
+The Japanese killed almost all Chinese POWs.

 Few young Japanese are aware of thes and other atrocities committed in Japan's name.
 Much of their concept of World War II centers on the Atmic boms dropped on Hiroshima and Nagasaki and the view as Japan as a victim of the war.